adopted-ember-addons/ember-launch-darkly/README.md

 - Removes boiler plate launch darkly code (injection of service, referencing service in functions, etc)
 - Provide a syntax that is parallel to the `variation` helper used in templates

-The babel transform that replaces this helper in the JS code is experimental and may have bugs from time to time.
-Use it with caution.
+The babel transform that replaces this `variation` helper in the JS code is experimental.
+Your mileage may vary.

 If you would like to try it out, simply enable it in your `ember-cli-build.js` as follows: